yuri-marchiori/yuri-marchiori/README.md

 - Analyzed supplier performance and implemented actions to optimize processes and service quality.
 - Experienced in organizing and managing data to support decision-making in administrative environments.

-**Currently applying Agile knowledge as a Scrum Master in simulated projects and studying for PMP and PSM I certifications to strengthen expertise in Project Management.**

 ---
 ## 🎓 Education